bartromgens/metroflow/README.md

 A javascript library to create metro (subway) map style flowchars on an HTML canvas.

-**WARNING**: This is a work in progress and is not ready to be used yet.
+**WARNING**: This is a work in progress in pre-alpha state.
+It is functional, so feel free to try it but expect changes that break your code in future versions.

 ## Demo